School of Histotechnology

 The program accepts 4-6 students each year for 32 weeks of clinical training.
 The program starts in January and ends in August.
 However, the program reserves the right to change the start and completion dates.

-DMC University Laboratories School of Histotechnology mission is committed to serving the health care needs of the community, state, and nation by providing quality of education for the Histotechnology profession.
+The mission of the DMCUL School of Histotechnology is committed to serving the health care needs of the community, state and nation by providing quality of education for the Histology profession.

-The overall objective of the program is to provide adequate and meaningful experiences for the student in order to prepare him/her to perform with competence.
-On completion of the program the student will be able to receive and accession tissue specimens, prepare tissue specimens for microscopic examination, perform special stains, identify tissue structures and their staining characteristics, perform preventive and corrective maintenance on equipment, and demonstrate professional conduct and interpersonal communication skills with patients, laboratory personnel and other health care professionals.
-The school provides every graduate the opportunity to meet or exceed the requirements necessary for ASCP national certification exam.
+The overall objective of the program is to provide adequate and meaningful experience for the student in order to prepare his/her to perform with competence.
+On completion of the program, the student will be able to accession tissue specimens, prepare tissue specimens for microscopic examination, perform special stains, and identify tissue structures and staining characteristic.
+In addition, demonstrate professional conduct and interpersonal communication skills with laboratory personnel and other health care professionals.
+The school provides every graduate with a corticated of completion and an opportunity that meets or exceeds the requirements necessary for ASCP BOR certification exam.

 The Committee of Allied Health and Education, January 1978 (revised 1979) dedicate the program to Fair Practices in education as set.
 Veterans are also encouraged to apply.
 The Histotechnology program does not discriminate against applicants based upon race, color, creed, sex, non-disabling handicap, material status, height or weight.